aldensiol/Gobbler/README.md

 Pathing/Directions: <a href="https://rapidapi.com/trueway/api/trueway-directions2/">TrueWay Directions</a>

+Just head over to any of the links and click on "Sign Up", and you will see a "X-RapidAPI-Key" parameter that is now filled with your API_KEY.

 Once you have obtained your API_KEY, In your folder, create a .env file, according to the .env_example code given.
 Eg:

 ```python